Severe Anaemia and HBOT | Canada Hyperbarics Skip to main content

 For ventilated or critically ill patients, the chamber session feels like routine ICU care with the addition of pressurisation.
 Multiplace chambers accommodate stretchers, ventilators, infusion pumps, and a hyperbaric-trained nurse and physician inside the chamber.
 Pressurisation takes five to ten minutes and feels like an aircraft descent.
 The treatment phase at 2.0 to 3.0 ATA on 100 percent oxygen lasts 90 to 120 minutes.
 Decompression takes another five to ten minutes.
 The patient is continuously monitored throughout.

-All 11 Canadian hospital hyperbaric programmes are equipped for severe-anemia treatment.
+Severe-anaemia HBOT requires a multiplace chamber equipped for critical-care support, so it is delivered at the Canadian hospital hyperbaric programmes with such chambers, not necessarily every site.
 The Canada Hyperbarics verified directory at canadahyperbarics.ca/facilities/ lists all programmes with phone numbers, addresses, and current operational status.
 In an acute bleed, the local emergency department will arrange the referral; in Ontario, this is coordinated through CritiCall Ontario at 1-800-668-4357.
 The Jehovah's Witness Hospital Liaison Committee can also help connect patients to bloodless-medicine programmes at major Canadian centres.

 Last reviewed: April 28, 2026 | Reviewed by: Canada Hyperbarics Editorial Team | Editorial process | Research sources | Counts & methodology